These days, it's not about what you know but who you know.

 Understanding the basic vocabulary and principles of accounting will help you manage your books.
 Combine this knowledge with good accounting software and an accountant adviser, and your finances should be well taken care of.

-Helping businesses and people to restructure their financial reporting, analyze fiscal data and conform to new regulations.
+Helping businesses restructure their financial reporting, analyze fiscal data and conform to new regulations.
 Your books contain valuable data to help you run your business and it’s super important that your bookkeeping is accurate and up-to-date.